 Great Wanny Crag to the west is the site of one of Northumberland’s many ancient Iron Age forts and is just to the north of the Sweeethope Loughs – lakes that partly form the source of the Wansbeck.
 To the west is the A68 road from Corbridge to Carter Bar and to the east is a scattering of villages and hamlets of interest.
 In the hamlet category, but little more than farmsteads are Throckrington and Great and Little Bavington to the south.

 Bavington and Thockrington

-Thockrington, merely a farm was seemingly once a village that has shrunken in times past as it is the home of a church.
-The church, dedicated to St Aidan is Norman inside though much of the exterior is thought to date from the 1600s.
+Thockrington, merely a farm or hamlet is reached along a quiet back road just off the B6342 near Little Bavington.
+It was seemingly once a village that has shrunken in times past and is the home to a church situated on a whin sill outcrop.
+Thockrington’s depopulation is reputedly attributed to a cholera outbreak of 1847 that virtually wiped out the village.
+The church, dedicated to St Aidan, is Norman inside though much of the exterior is thought to date from the 1600s.
 Its graveyard is the burial place of Lord William Beveridge (1879-1963) who was the author of the Beveridge Report that established the British Welfare State.

-Beveridge, who was an economist and one-time Liberal MP for Berwick upon Tweed, died at Oxford but was brought to Northumberland for burial.
-He was titled Baron Beveridge of Tuggal in the County of Northumberland – Tuggal or Tughall is a place near Beadnell on the Northumberland coast.
+Beveridge, who was an economist and one-time Liberal MP for Berwick upon Tweed died at Oxford but was brought to Northumberland – a place that he loved – for burial.
+He was titled Baron Beveridge of Tuggal in the County of Northumberland.
+Tuggal or Tughall is a place near Beadnell on the Northumberland coast.
 Beveridge is buried alongside his wife, Lady Beveridge.